Law Enforcement Team

 Got any more questions about H&F’s LET officers?
 We’ve answered some of the most frequently asked questions our residents have about the LET.

-- What are the working hours of the Law Enforcement Team?
+What are the working hours of the LET?

-Officers patrols the borough day and night, 7 days a week.
-The officer roles are permanent and full-time to 36 hours.
+Officers patrol the borough day and night, 7 days a week, 365 days a year.

 Yes.